List of clubs in the 2. Bundesliga: 1981–1991

 The placings in the 2.
 Bundesliga from its first season as a single-division league to the last season before the German reunion:

 1991–present

+The teams are ordered here based on when they were last in the league, starting with the longest promoted teams, current teams, and longest relegated teams.
 The placings in the 2.
 Bundesliga from the German reunion to the present season: